 Irish premier Simon Harris discusses Gaza and Ukraine with EU leaders

-The Fine Gael leader is due to meet with the leaders of the EU’s three institutions as well as several European prime ministers.
+The Fine Gael leader focused on global affairs as he travelled to Warsaw and Brussels on Thursday.

-Simon Harris discussed Gaza and support for Ukraine with EU leaders as he held several meetings on Thursday.
+The humanitarian “disaster” in Gaza and the invasion of Ukraine were among the issues Simon Harris raised with European leaders on Thursday.

-The new Irish premier is meeting senior European figures in Brussels and Warsaw on his second full day in office.
+The new Irish premier met with senior European figures in Brussels and Warsaw on his second full day in office.

-European Commission president Ursula von der Leyen said that Mr Harris was “taking office in challenging times” after their meeting in Brussels on Thursday afternoon.
+European Commission president Ursula von der Leyen said Mr Harris was “taking office in challenging times”.

+“Glad also to see you so committed to Europe’s future competitiveness,” she said on the social media site X.

+Mr Harris said they had a “strong” meeting where Ukraine, EU agriculture, and the humanitarian crisis in Gaza and the need for a ceasefire was discussed.

-Mr Harris’s first meeting on Thursday was with European Parliament president Roberta Metsola, a Maltese MEP.
+Earlier on Thursday Mr Harris met with European Parliament president Roberta Metsola, a Maltese MEP, where they also discussed Ukraine and Gaza.

-“We discussed Gaza, Ukraine and my conversation with @ZelenskyyUa as well as our priorities for the EU,” Mr Harris said on X.

 Ms Metsola said: “Great to have you at the European Parliament, Simon Harris, just a few hours after being elected Taoiseach of Ireland.